| Technician Engine Analysis ChecklistBy: Scott

 too much heat (IE failing head gasket) or too little water flow (IE

+clogged salt water system).
 Check the fresh water temperature inlet and outlet of the heat exchanger.

 The difference should be about 10C and stable.
 You should be able to